Out of Sight poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Out of Sight against these established plot points, we can identify how Steven Soderbergh utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Out of Sight within the romance genre.

 Steven Soderbergh's Structural Approach